breuleux/quaint-javascript/README.md

 // ==> "2 + 3 = 5"
 ```

+## Functionality

-In the JavaScript code, you can use the `h` function to create HTML
+In embedded JavaScript, you can use the `h` function to create HTML
 elements programmatically:

 ```javascript